 - Fill the muffin cups about ¾ full with batter.
 Bake for 18-20 minutes or until a toothpick comes out clean and the tops are lightly browned.
 Move to a rack to cool.

-- While muffins are cooling, mix together glaze ingredients to the texture you like and drizzle about ½ teaspoon on each muffin.
+- Cool mufins competely, then mix together glaze ingredients to the texture you like and drizzle about ½ teaspoon on each muffin.

 Notes